JMQuinlan/Thermo/README.md

 Colorado Springs
 ***

-## Let's learn the easy why to do thermodynamic calculations...
+## Let's learn the easy way to do thermodynamic calculations...
 With software.

 ©️ 2021 J. M. Quinlan - jquinlan@uccs.edu